Media studies: United Kingdom

 Much research in the field of news media studies has been led by the Reuters Institute for the Study of Journalism.
 Details of the research projects and results are published in the RISJ annual report.
 In addition to the research performed at the Reuters Institute, media researchers in the United Kingdom have also used comments from the British press to look at their impression of media studies as a topic for study.
-Researchers Lucy Bennett and Jenny Kidd found that there was a link between the Conservative party in Britain and the idea that media studies was not an academic field worth studying due to its lack of scientific principles and employability for students.
+Researchers Lucy Bennett and Jenny Kidd found a link between the Conservative Party in Britain and the idea that media studies was not an academic field worth studying because it lacked scientific principles and offered little employability for students.

 Stuart Hall, a Jamaican-born social scientist, also contributed to the field of media studies through his writings on cultural studies, separate but similar to media studies.
-Hall's main viewpoint was that the mainstream media as a whole served the beliefs of the rich and powerful within society, an idea that was heavily influenced by Karl Marx and Antonio Gramsci in his writings.
+Hall's main viewpoint was that the mainstream media as a whole served the beliefs of the rich and powerful within society, an idea that Karl Marx and Antonio Gramsci heavily influenced in his writings.
 By naming his theory "cultural studies", Hall was able to bring in the cultural element of media studies that he felt was often left out by academics in the field.

 United States

+Elihu Katz, a communication researcher and key developer of Uses and Gratifications Theory.

-Despite the field normally being called mass communication in American circles, many theories within the realm of media studies have evolved from the United States.
+Although the field is commonly called mass communication in American circles, many theories within media studies have evolved in the United States.
 Elihu Katz's uses and gratifications theory examines why individuals choose to take in media.
 At its core, the uses and gratifications theory explores how there is no single reason why people consume the messages that they do.
 Instead, one person consumes specific media for different reasons than another person may consume the same media.
 Some possible gratifications include "companionship", "escape", and "information".

-A newer theory from the 2010s comes from danah boyd and Alice Marwick when they studied how media eliminates borders between contexts.
+A newer theory from the 2010s comes from Danah Boyd and Alice Marwick, who studied how media eliminate borders between contexts.
 In their joint article, they refer to this as part of a process called 'context collapse'.
 Context collapse refers to how a media platform can flatten multiple audiences into one and allow information intended for one audience to reach another unintended audience.
 An individual may present themselves to multiple audiences in various ways, but through context collapse, they are put in front of every audience at the same time and must choose which identity to assume.

-In the United States, there is a rise in research surrounding social media and its use as a media form for communication.
-As the amount of social media research is on the rise, many researchers are calling on social media corporations to release data about their services to the general public.
+In the United States, there is a growing body of research on social media and its use as a communication medium.
+As social media research is on the rise, many researchers are calling on social media corporations to release data about their services to the public.